basant82/ghibli-studio/README.md

 `"id", "name", "species", "url"` for our usecase.
 So in the end the end-point will return the people data in above form for all the people of a movie.

 #### Authentication
 I have added additional permission to check the genuine user.
+Header of the request must have `Authorization`

 `{"Authorization": ghiblikey}`